erwbgy/puppet-tomcat/README.md

 *templates*: A hash of configuration templates to process and install - see below

+*ulimit_nofile*: The maximum number of open file descriptors the java process is allowed.
+Default is '$(ulimit -H -n)' which sets the value to the hard limit in /etc/security/limits.conf (or equivalent) for the user.

 *version*: The version of the product to install (eg. 7.0.37). **Required**.

 *workspace*: A temporary directory to unpack install tarballs into.
 Default: